 If you go all out with your outdoor holiday light display, you definitely don't want to disappoint your guests once they walk into your home.
 Festive holiday entryway decor brings a sense of cheer to your home and will make your family live a little bit brighter this winter.
 Get inspiration to decorate your entryway from our classic Christmas decorations and favorite holiday DIY projects, or make it your own according to your family's favorite traditions.

 Make your entryway cozy this winter by covering the cold floor with a stylish DIY rug.
 Area rugs work great for living rooms, but hallways and entryways are often left without any floor decor.
 Runners are the perfect fit and can be customized to match any holiday design.
 For this entryway, a red plaid runner made with a simple paint roller greets guests upon arrival and complements holiday door decorations.
 See how to make this rug for your own home.

 Not everyone has the budget or the storage space to buy new decor and artwork for every season.
-This quick printable artwork makes holiday decorating easy and cost-effective!
+This free printable artwork makes Christmas decorating easy and cost-effective!
 Find a favorite holiday print online with a quirky graphic or cherished family quote.
 Print and place in a frame to display at your home's entrance.
 When the snow is melted and spring has begun, simply switch out the print for a more seasonal option.

 First, find the center of your string of lights and the center of the garland.
 Starting to your right, begin wrapping the lights up the length of the bough.
 Continue until you reach the end of the garland, then return to the center to finish the remaining side.